wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 Nothing special here.
 It's the same things we would do via the CLI.
 The full task and everything related can be found, as always, in the `gitops/tekton/tasks` folder of the repository on GitHub.

 ### Creating an extract-digest Tekton Task
 The next question is how to get the image digest.
-Because we are using the [Quarkus image builder][14] (which in turn is using [Jib][15]), we need to create either a step or a separate task that provides content to create a `target/jib-image.digest` file. **AO: I don't see why it's relevant here to mention the Quarkus image builder or Jib.
-Could you omit the step of getting the digest if you used other tools?**
+Because we are using the [Quarkus image builder][13] (which in turn is using [Jib][14]), we need to create either a step or a separate task that provides content to create a `target/jib-image.digest` file.

 Because I want to have the `git-update-deployment` task as general-purpose as possible, I have created a separate task that does just this step.
-The step relies on a Tekton feature known as [emitting results from a task][16].
+The step relies on a Tekton feature known as [emitting results from a task][15].

 Within the `spec` section of a task, you can define a `results` property.
 Each result is stored in `$(results.<result-name>.path)`, where the `<result-name>` component is a string that refers to the data in that result.
 Results are available in all tasks and on the pipeline level through strings in the format: